-Due: May 21 posted on canvas by 8:00am.
+Due: Feb 17 posted on canvas by 9:00am.
 Incorporate feedback from 1st draft and apply readings where appropriate.
-Send to client on due date and ask for feedback.
+You will need to receive "buy-in" from your client on this assignment.
+Send to client on due date and ask for feedback by Feb 21.